deadda7a/Matomo-VIP-Detector/docs/faq.md

 ## Why

 I am a let's say "known person" in the Austrian government, mostly because I was one of five people suing them in a civil rights case.
 And I've a blog.
-Said blog get's visited by government agencies regulary, and I wanted to have an overview of this.
+Said blog gets visited by government agencies regulary, and I wanted to have an overview of this.

 ## Limitations

-The subnets you want to match on can't be smaller than what you set as the anonymisation factor for the IP adresses.
+The subnets you want to match on can't be smaller than what you set as the anonymization factor for the IP addresses.
 For example if you set the masking for 2 bytes as recommended, the smallest subnet you can match is a /16, if you mask the last byte it is /24.